meeow/eventbot/README.md

 Currently deployed for Overwatch team (Ign!te) using Heroku and Mlab

-Run command `!help` after for list of commands.
+Run command `!help` within a channel that the bot has message permissions for list of commands.